-In the context of protection motivation theory, the norm-compliant course of action (accept the offered food) would be regarded as the existing but problematic behavior.
+In the context of protection motivation theory, the norm-compliant course of action (accept the offered food) would be regarded as the existing but problematic behaviour.
 Complying with the social norm carries extrinsic and intrinsic rewards (social inclusion, fulfilment of affiliation motives) that would directly counteract the perceived food safety risk, weakening the threat appraisal.
 The risk-mitigating course of action (reject the offered food) would necessitate a violation of the same social norm.
-Anticipated sanctions (social exclusion) would operate as expected response costs, directly counteracting selfand coping efficacy and thereby weakening the coping appraisal.
-Simultaneously weakening the threat appraisal and the coping appraisal, the social norm would put the risk-mitigating behavior in "double jeopardy."
-As a result, social norm may have a higher total influence on behavior than perceived risk.
+Anticipated sanctions (social exclusion) would operate as expected response costs, directly counteracting self- and coping efficacy and thereby weakening the coping appraisal.
+Simultaneously weakening the threat appraisal and the coping appraisal, the social norm would put the risk-mitigating behaviour in "double jeopardy".
+As a result, social norm may have a higher total influence on behaviour than perceived risk.
 Even if the social norm is only moderately strong, people are likely to follow the norm-compliant course of action even though they might perceive it as risky.

 1.3.
-Previous Research on Social Norms
+Previous research on social norms

-The influence of social norms has been investigated in the context of various health behaviors.
-Most studies used relatively simple operationalizations guided by the theory of planned behavior (for systematic reviews, see McEachan, Conner, Taylor, & Lawton, 2011; Rivis & Sheeran, 2003) where subjective norms-the perceived expectations of relevant others-are measured by items such as "my friends and family think I should do X." In addition, some studies include descriptive norms, measured by items such as "how many people do you know who do X." Among the studies in the meta-analysis by McEachan et al. (2011), the weighted average correlations between subjective norm and behavioral intentions ranged from $\rho = 0.34$ (for abstinence behaviors) to 0.56 (for safer sex behaviors), while the weighted average correlations between subjective norm and actual behavior ranged from 0.17 (for dietary behaviors) to 0.29 (for risk-taking behaviors such as speeding, drinking, smoking, and drug use).
+The influence of social norms has been investigated in the context of various health behaviours.
+Most studies used relatively simple operationalisations guided by the theory of planned behaviour (for systematic reviews, see McEachan, Conner, Taylor, & Lawton, 2011; Rivis & Sheeran, 2003) where subjective norms-the perceived expectations of relevant others-are measured by items such as "my friends and family think I should do X".
+In addition, some studies include descriptive norms, measured by items such as "how many people do you know who do X".
+Among the studies in the meta-analysis by McEachan et al. (2011), the weighted average correlations between subjective norm and behavioural intentions ranged from $\rho = .34$ (for abstinence behaviours) to .56 (for safer sex behaviours) whilst the weighted average correlations between subjective norm and actual behaviour ranged from .17 (for dietary behaviours) to .29 (for risk-taking behaviours such as speeding, drinking, smoking and drug use).

 Only few studies have quantitatively investigated the effect of social norms in the context of food safety.
 Young et al. (2017) include eight primary studies in their systematic review.
-Although the correlations with behavioral intentions related to hygiene, cross-contamination, time-temperature control, and adequate cooking behaviors were not very strong (ranging from $\rho = 0.34$ to 0.40), subjective norm-together with existing habits-showed the most consistent relationship to behavioral intentions among the various predictors included in the studies.
-Unfortunately, all primary studies included in this part of the systematic review by Young et al. (2017) were based on small samples of undergraduate psychology students and did not include objective measures of behavior.
+Although the correlations with behavioural intentions related to hygiene, cross-contamination, time-temperature control and adequate cooking behaviours were not very strong (ranging from $\rho = .34$ to .40), subjective norm-together with existing habits-showed the most consistent relationship to behavioural intentions among the various predictors included in the studies.
+Unfortunately, all primary studies included in this part of the systematic review by Young et al. (2017) were based on small samples of undergraduate psychology students and did not include objective measures of behaviour.
 Hence, the external validity of the results may be somewhat limited.

-However, more crucial with regard to the topic of the present article is that existing research in the food safety domain has exclusively addressed the influence of social norms in the context of food handling and preparation where people act in their role as providers of food for themselves or others (see Young et al., 2017).
+However, more crucial with regard to the topic of the present paper is that existing research in the food safety domain has exclusively addressed the influence of social norms in the context of food handling and preparation where people act in their role as providers of food for themselves or others (See Young et a.
+2017).
 There are no detailed studies that address the influence of social norms in the context of food acceptance, that is, when people act in their role as guests.
 The aim of the research presented here is to fill this gap.